 Opening Hours: Saturday ONLY: 9am – 2pm

-In the coming weeks Council will start capping Bora Ridge Landfill in accordance with approvals issued by the NSW Environment Protection Authority (EPA).
+Council is currently capping Bora Ridge Landfill in accordance with approvals issued by the NSW Environment Protection Authority.
 The capping involves covering the landfill in a water-tight layer which will seal the old landfill to prevent the infiltration of stormwater.
-As the current Waste Transfer Station (WTS) is located within part of the area to be capped, Council will not be operating a WTS at the site for the duration of the capping works.
-The works are expected to last approximately 12 to 16 weeks dependent on weather.
+As the current waste transfer station is located within part of the area to be capped, Council will not be operating a transfer station at the site for the duration of the capping works.
+The works are expected to last around 12 to 16 weeks, dependent on weather.

-At this stage a starting date for the works has not been confirmed and the WTS will continue to operate.
-Once a starting date is confirmed Council will advertise the date that the WTS will temporarily close.
-During the temporary closure the Evans Head WTS and the Nammoona Waste & Resource Recovery Facility will continue to operate as normal.
+During the temporary closure the Evans Head Waste Transfer Station and the Nammoona Waste & Resource Recovery Facility will continue to operate as normal.